 Dealing with anger

-Sometimes a bit of anger can be a very good thing, especially when it prompts us to tackle social injustices.
+Everyone is prone to anger from time to time - it can even be good for us sometimes, allowing us to vent our frustrations and change things that make us angry.
 But when it comes to 'losing it' and harming yourself (or someone else), that's different.
-The Mix looks at how you can control your anger.
+The Mix looks at dealing with anger.

 How do you know if your temper is getting out of control?

 Most people will struggle to cope with excess stress, but you might need help dealing with anger if you’re letting it out in unhealthy ways, for example: